kardigen/mongodb_szjug_presentation/README.md

 ## Introduction
 * Document oriented database. (json),
 * No transactinos.
+Atomic operations on document level.
-* Sesigned for large scale, high availability and robust systems.
+* Designed for large scale, high availability and robust systems.
 * Structured as heterogenic collections of documents (schema-less databases).

 See more [here](http://www.mongodb.org/display/DOCS/Introduction)